Signet Jewelers (NYSE:SIG) Coverage Initiated at UBS Group

-Stock analysts at UBS Group began coverage on shares of Signet Jewelers (NYSE:SIG) in a research report issued on Monday, PriceTargets.com reports.
-The brokerage set a “buy” rating and a $140.00 price target on the stock.
-UBS Group’s price objective would indicate a potential upside of 43.28% from the stock’s previous close.
+UBS Group began coverage on shares of Signet Jewelers (NYSE:SIG) in a report published on Monday morning, PriceTargets.com reports.
+The brokerage issued a buy rating and a $140.00 target price on the stock.

-Several other equities analysts also recently commented on SIG.
-Wells Fargo & Company upgraded shares of Signet Jewelers from an “equal weight” rating to an “overweight” rating and upped their price target for the company from $80.00 to $100.00 in a report on Thursday, September 16th.
-Citigroup upped their price target on shares of Signet Jewelers from $88.00 to $93.00 and gave the company a “neutral” rating in a report on Wednesday, October 13th.
-Zacks Investment Research upgraded shares of Signet Jewelers from a “hold” rating to a “buy” rating and set a $85.00 price target on the stock in a report on Monday, August 30th.
-TheStreet upgraded shares of Signet Jewelers from a “c” rating to a “b” rating in a report on Friday, September 3rd.
-Finally, Bank of America upgraded shares of Signet Jewelers from an “underperform” rating to a “neutral” rating and upped their price target for the company from $82.00 to $88.00 in a report on Wednesday, October 13th.
-Five investment analysts have rated the stock with a hold rating and four have assigned a buy rating to the stock.
-According to data from MarketBeat.com, Signet Jewelers has an average rating of “Hold” and a consensus target price of $97.00.
+A number of other brokerages have also recently issued reports on SIG.
+Wells Fargo & Company raised Signet Jewelers from an equal weight rating to an overweight rating and increased their target price for the stock from $80.00 to $100.00 in a report on Thursday, September 16th.
+Citigroup increased their target price on Signet Jewelers from $88.00 to $93.00 and gave the stock a neutral rating in a report on Wednesday, October 13th.
+TheStreet raised Signet Jewelers from a c rating to a b rating in a report on Friday, September 3rd.
+Zacks Investment Research raised Signet Jewelers from a hold rating to a buy rating and set a $85.00 target price for the company in a report on Monday, August 30th.
+Finally, Bank of America raised Signet Jewelers from an underperform rating to a neutral rating and raised their price target for the company from $82.00 to $88.00 in a report on Wednesday, October 13th.
+Five research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
+Based on data from MarketBeat, Signet Jewelers has a consensus rating of Hold and a consensus price target of $97.00.

+The firm also recently declared a quarterly dividend, which will be paid on Friday, November 26th.
+Investors of record on Friday, October 29th will be issued a dividend of $0.18 per share.
+The ex-dividend date is Thursday, October 28th.
+This represents a $0.72 dividend on an annualized basis and a yield of 0.70%.
+Signet Jewelers’s dividend payout ratio is 34.12%.

-In other news, Director Eugenia Ulasewicz sold 2,523 shares of the company’s stock in a transaction that occurred on Monday, October 18th.
-The shares were sold at an average price of $87.84, for a total value of $221,620.32.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, CEO Virginia Drosos sold 25,000 shares of the stock in a transaction that occurred on Monday, October 4th.
-The shares were sold at an average price of $82.12, for a total transaction of $2,053,000.00.
+In other Signet Jewelers news, Director Eugenia Ulasewicz sold 2,523 shares of the stock in a transaction on Monday, October 18th.
+The stock was sold at an average price of $87.84, for a total value of $221,620.32.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, CEO Virginia Drosos sold 25,000 shares of the firm’s stock in a transaction on Monday, October 4th.
+The stock was sold at an average price of $82.12, for a total value of $2,053,000.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 77,523 shares of company stock valued at $6,653,370.
-1.76% of the stock is owned by corporate insiders.
+Insiders have sold a total of 77,523 shares of company stock valued at $6,653,370 over the last ninety days.
+Insiders own 1.76% of the company’s stock.

-Large investors have recently bought and sold shares of the stock.
-Meeder Asset Management Inc. lifted its position in Signet Jewelers by 228.0% during the second quarter.
-Meeder Asset Management Inc. now owns 1,220 shares of the company’s stock valued at $99,000 after acquiring an additional 848 shares during the last quarter.
-O Shaughnessy Asset Management LLC purchased a new stake in Signet Jewelers during the first quarter valued at approximately $96,000.
-Systematic Alpha Investments LLC purchased a new stake in Signet Jewelers during the second quarter valued at approximately $114,000.
-Cambridge Investment Research Advisors Inc. purchased a new stake in Signet Jewelers during the second quarter valued at approximately $217,000.
-Finally, Canada Pension Plan Investment Board increased its stake in Signet Jewelers by 26,850.0% during the 1st quarter.
-Canada Pension Plan Investment Board now owns 2,695 shares of the company’s stock valued at $156,000 after purchasing an additional 2,685 shares in the last quarter.
-94.10% of the stock is owned by institutional investors.
+Several large investors have recently bought and sold shares of SIG.
+First Trust Advisors LP boosted its position in shares of Signet Jewelers by 36.6% in the 1st quarter.
+First Trust Advisors LP now owns 30,144 shares of the company’s stock worth $819,000 after purchasing an additional 8,069 shares during the last quarter.
+Bank of Montreal Can boosted its position in shares of Signet Jewelers by 7.5% in the 1st quarter.
+Bank of Montreal Can now owns 13,970 shares of the company’s stock worth $805,000 after purchasing an additional 980 shares during the last quarter.
+Amalgamated Bank bought a new position in shares of Signet Jewelers in the 1st quarter worth $270,000.
+Mutual of America Capital Management LLC boosted its position in shares of Signet Jewelers by 6.9% in the 1st quarter.
+Mutual of America Capital Management LLC now owns 6,990 shares of the company’s stock worth $405,000 after purchasing an additional 449 shares during the last quarter.
+Finally, Renaissance Technologies LLC bought a new position in shares of Signet Jewelers in the 1st quarter worth $13,643,000.
+Institutional investors and hedge funds own 91.54% of the company’s stock.

 About Signet Jewelers